By the Free Our Unions campaign

 - [Call on our NEC to approach other rail/transport unions to jointly organise a national demonstration against this law, and for the repeal of all existing anti-union laws, as soon as feasibly possible.]

-- To contact local Labour Party branches in our area to suggest joint meetings/activity about this issue.
+- To contact local Labour Party branches and Trades Councils in our area to suggest joint meetings/activity about this issue.

 - To ask that this motion be distributed to all branches via branch correspondence.